haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/javascript/custom_js.md

   </li>
 </ul>

-For example, if you want to use custom <code>navigation-menu.js</code> script instead of the default 菜单小工具s, your <code>requirejs-config.js</code> should contain the following:
+例如， if you want to use custom <code>navigation-menu.js</code> script instead of the default 菜单小工具s, your <code>requirejs-config.js</code> should contain the following:

 {% highlight JavaScript %}
 var config = {